memgraph/docs/cypher-manual/reading-existing-data.md

 ### SKIP & LIMIT

 These sub-clauses take a number of how many results to skip or limit.
-For example, to get the first three results you can use this query.
+For example, to get the first three results you can use this query:

 ```cypher
 MATCH (n :Person) RETURN n LIMIT 3;
 ```

-If you want to get all the results after the first 3, you can use the following.
+If you want to get all the results after the first 3, you can use the following:

 ```cypher
 MATCH (n :Person) RETURN n SKIP 3;